 - Exercise: Plotting Compositions in 2-D and 3-D Space - Dexter Perkins, University of North Dakota

 - Exercise: Three Component Systems and Reactions - Dexter Perkins, University of North Dakota

 - Exercise: Three Component Systems - Dexter Perkins, University of North Dakota

-- Steve Nelson's: Triangular Plots in Metamorphic Petrology (more info)
+- Steve Nelson's: Triangular Plots in Metamorphic Petrology ( This site may be offline. )

 - AFM Projection 3D Movie - David Hirsch, Western Washington University

 - AFM Diagram Quiz - Dexter Perkins, University of North Dakota

 - Progressive Metamorphism of Pelitic Rocks: A Lab Assignment to Facilitate Translation from AFM Space to P-T Space - Jane Selverstone, University of New Mexico

 - Controls on Mineral Assemblages Lab (Microsoft Word 32kB Mar29 07) - This one week exercise, provided by Dave Pattison at the University of Calgary, includes problems sets involving Schreinemakers' analysis, bulk compositions and mineral assemblages.